iamgrodrigues/citiesbrazil-API/README.md

 ```shell
 gradle bootRun
 ```
-Afeter the above command, you can navigate to the following address to see the project up and runnig:
+After the above command, you can navigate to the following address to see the project up and runnig:

 ```shell
 http://localhost:8080/cities